Got a burning question?

 "What sort of water will we be paddling in and what sort of boats are we using?”

 You will on either flat water, lakes and rivers; it wouldn't be any fun if we told you anymore detail before the race.
-You will be using high-quality plastic kayaks if you are racing the 12 or A136hr or in the 24hr and 36hr nonA1 you can bring your own or hire ours.
+We provide stable high-quality plastic kayaks or you can bring your own (but you will need a support crew!).
+For some races there may be alternative paddle craft as optional or mandatory - such as packrafts.

 “How long will the course be?”